terraform-aviatrix-modules/terraform-aviatrix-azure-spoke/README.md

 key | value
 :--- | :---
-spoke_name | Name for this spoke VNET and it's gateways region | AWS region to deploy this VNET in cidr | What ip CIDR to use for this VNET account | The account name as known by the Aviatrix controller
+region | AWS region to deploy this VNET in cidr | What ip CIDR to use for this VNET account | The account name as known by the Aviatrix controller